Khushi-Balia/le-transpiler/README.md

 ## Language Reference
 Please refer to this language reference [PYLOX](https://github.com/Khushi-Balia/le-transpiler/blob/main/Inspired%20by%20Python%20%2B%20Lox%20%2B%20JS%20language%20-%20PYLOX%20-%20Inspired%20by%20Python%20%2B%20Lox%20.pdf)
-## Third party apps used
+## Third-party apps used
 - klib
 - vex
->More details on third party apps are present in the resources section
+>More details on third-party apps are present in the resources section
 ----
 ## CMake
-CMake can generate a native build environment that will compile source code, create libraries and build executables in arbitrary combinations. you can have a look how we have written our [cmake](https://github.com/Khushi-Balia/le-transpiler/blob/main/CMakeLists.txt)
+CMake can generate a native build environment that will compile source code, create libraries and build executables in arbitrary combinations. you can have a look at how we have written our [cmake](https://github.com/Khushi-Balia/le-transpiler/blob/main/CMakeLists.txt)

 ## Build
 ```